-- Department for Business, Innovation and Skills (BIS)
+- Department for Business and Innovation (BIS)

-- Department for Communities and Local Government (DCLG)
+- Department for Communities and Local Government (DCLG).

 - Department for Energy and Climate Change (DECC)